Carlos Santana Player Props: Brewers vs. Nationals

-On Monday, Carlos Santana (.649 slugging percentage in past 10 games, including four home runs) and the Milwaukee Brewers face the Washington Nationals, whose starting pitcher will be Jake Irvin.
-First pitch is at 7:05 PM ET.
+The Milwaukee Brewers, including Carlos Santana and his .649 slugging percentage over his past 10 games, take on starter Josiah Gray and the Washington Nationals at Nationals Park, Tuesday at 7:05 PM ET.

-He notched a home run while going 1-for-4 in his last game against the Braves.

 Carlos Santana Game Info & Props vs. the Nationals